sofiaje/star-wars/README.md

 The Star Wars Trivia Application utilizes the SWAPI to provide users with a fun and interactive way to compare various Star Wars characters and their characteristics.
 Users can select two characters and retrieve information such as hair color, height, weight, gender, skin color, eye color, and the number of movies they have appeared in.
 The application also visually indicates comparisons between the selected characters.

 ## API
-The application makes use of the SWAPI to fetch data about Star Wars characters.
+The application uses SWAPI to fetch data about Star Wars characters.

 ## Features
 - Responsive design using flexbox layout.